life-itself/community/content/blog/evolving-an-emerging-ecosystem-2024.md

   - life-itself-research
   - ecosystem-mapping
 image: /assets/images/blog-24-02-26.jpg
+description: We are pleased to publish *Evolving an Emerging Ecosystem*, a report on key challenges and capacities for change agents in the "emerging ecosystem".
 ---
 We are pleased to publish *Evolving an Emerging Ecosystem*, a report on key challenges and capacities for change agents in the "emerging ecosystem".

 Below, you can:
 - Read the Executive Summary of the report
-- Download the full report
+- Read and download the full report

 We value collective learning and collective sensemaking, and as such we very much welcome feedback and comments.
 Please feel free to [get in touch with us](https://lifeitself.org/contact).